 Following the 2017 election, the new coalition government included “to establish a tyre stewardship fund” (p4) as one of their coalition priorities for their first term.
 This renewed industry hopes that a mandatory product stewardship solution for tyres would be put in place.

-Since that time, the Associate Minister for the Environment and the Ministry for the Environment have confirmed they will be working on regulating six waste streams, including tyres, and in May 2019, the Tyrewise project was officially resurrected.
+The Government subsequently confirmed they were working on regulating six waste streams, including tyres, and in May 2019, the Tyrewise project was officially resurrected.

 This project has now updated the Tyrewise Product Stewardship Scheme Scoping reports 1-5.
 This includes what currently happens to end-of-life tyres, best practice, preferred stewardship options, mass balance data on tyre imports and the recovery and recycling of end of life tyres from 2015 to 2018.

 Consultation on the preferred stewardship option has been undertaken, with registered tyre importer, resellers, collector, recycler, and end market developers of end of life tyres (ELT’s).

 In this second project phase 2019, four milestones have been set, including: